 A gatekeeper amount is used, ensuring that the aggregate STI is capped and does not exceed the pool of funds available for the annual STI spend.
-A free cash flow condition is added as a further safeguard.
-To ensure enough cash is available to settle STI obligations, a free cashflow condition is used as a settlement condition.
+As a further safeguard, to ensure sufficient cash is available to settle STI obligations, a free cash flow condition and solvency and liquidity test is used as a settlement condition.